State your case: how to write a campaign briefing

 - Use headings to guide the reader through your argument.

 - Use a bulleted list to separate different points.
-Don’t write long paragraphs that will take a long time to read.

 - Keep your sentences and paragraphs short.

 - Make sure everything is spelled correctly and always ask someone else to check it through when you have finished.

 Busyroad Tenants’ Association (BTA) Traffic Calming Campaign: Briefing October 2018